Wednesday, May 31, 2023

 What Do The OHS Act Cover

-Under the Occupational Health and Safety Act is the Occupational Health and Safety Regulation.
-The Occupational Health and Safety Regulation specify the ways duties imposed by the Act to be performed, or prescribe procedural or administrative matters to support the Act, such as requiring licenses for specific activities, keeping records, or notifying certain matters.
+The Occupational Health and Safety Act is the Occupational Health and Safety Regulation.
+The Occupational Health and Safety Regulation specifies the ways duties are imposed by the Act to be performed and prescribes procedural or administrative matters to support the Act, such as requiring licenses for specific activities, keeping records, or notifying certain matters.

 The Act lead to the creation of “The Occupational Safety and Health Administration (OSHA)” and “The National Institute for Occupational Safety and Health (NIOSH)”.

-Who Does The Occupational Health And Safety Act (OHS Act) Apply To
+Who Does The Occupational Health And Safety Act Apply To

 Federal OSHA also covers certain workers specifically excluded from a state plan, such as those in some states who work in maritime industries or on military bases.